Requirements to set up warm standby for Splunk UBA

 - The standby system must have the same ports open as the primary system.
 See Network requirements in the Install Splunk User Behavior Analytics manual.
-The following ports must be open behind the firewall in both the primary and standby systems:
+The following ports must be open behind the firewall between both the primary and standby cluster:

 - Port 8020 on the management node (node 1) in all deployment sizes.

 - Port 5432 on the database node in all deployment sizes.
 For deployments of 1 - 10 nodes, this is node 1.
 In 20 node deployments, this is node 2.

 - Port 22 on all nodes in all deployment sizes must be open for scp and SSH to work.

 - Port 50010 must be open on all the data nodes.
 This table identifies the data nodes per deployment:

 Deployment size Data nodes 1 node Node 1 3 nodes Node 3 5 nodes Nodes 4 and 5 7 nodes Nodes 4, 5, 6, and 7 10 nodes Nodes 6, 7, 8, 9, and 10 20 nodes Nodes 11, 12, 13, 14, 15, 16, 17, 18, 19, and 20

 - The Splunk Enterprise deployment where Splunk UBA pulls data from must also be highly available.
 This is required for Splunk UBA to re-ingest data from Splunk Enterprise. || See Use clusters for high availability and ease of management in the Splunk Enterprise Distributed Deployment Manual.